 Outside, the patios and the park are beautiful and serene areas for quiet time and visiting.
 We have planters full of fresh vegetables, large shady trees, covered patios, walk paths, a large fountain, barbecue areas, formal gardens and even a creek leading to a natural grass area!

-If you and/or your family require additional time after admission to decide on a care level for the Advance Care Plan, the Social Worker will ask that you have your decision made for the time of the Post Admission Conference.
+If you and/or your family require additional time after admission to decide on a care level for the Advance Care Plan, the Resident Care Coordinator will ask that you have your decision made for the time of the Post Admission Conference.

 Canadian citizens and permanent residents who have lived in Manitoba for the previous five consecutive years are eligible for personal care home benefits.
 If you are a Canadian citizen and a new resident to Manitoba, there will be a period of 24 consecutive months before you are eligible for personal care home benefits.